ROCm/rccl/docs/source/api.rst

 structures are given below.
 The user would need to use these types to create handles and pass them between different library functions.

+.. doxygenstruct:: ncclComm_t

 .. doxygenstruct:: ncclUniqueId

-.. doxygentypedef:: rocfft_plan_description

 .. doxygentypedef:: rocfft_execution_info